 *Note: When you click the links in this post, we may receive a commission at no extra cost to you.

 Because recipes so often sing the praises of (and call for) vanilla extract, there may be days where you just don't have it on hand.
 Don't let that stop you from mixing up a delicious dessert.
-Try out one of these handy substitutes instead — or go the extra mile and make your own vanilla extract using our alcohol-free recipe!
+Try out a handy vanilla extract substitute instead — we've got seven options!
+Or go the extra mile and make your own vanilla extract using our alcohol-free recipe.

 HOW VANILLA EXTRACT IS MADE